Meet the Pilas crew!

 I am an undergraduate student at Oregon State working towards a B.S. in BioHealth Science with a minor in psychology.
 I was born in Montebello , CA, and raised in La Cañada, CA. With an immigrant father from El Salvador and a mother from the States, I grew up between two cultures.
 My experiences in navigating two cultures have influenced my interest in an intersectional approach to forensic psychology.
 I want to specialize in forensic psychology because I’m interested in using an intersectional approach to investigate the unique obstacles faced by multicultural people when navigating the criminal justice system.
 In the same way, multiculturalism demands consideration of different perspectives so too does the work I envision.
 In this way, I see my diverse upbringing being a real asset in studying these important issues.
 In my free time, I love playing soccer, where I have competed at a national level, working out, playing video games, and spending time with friends and family.

-PILAS Alumni
+PILAS Undergrad Alumni

 MorningStar